10,000 Days – Post-apocalyptic snorefest.

 Set Fire to the Stars – Offbeat drama about the visit of poet Dylan Thomas to America during the 50s.

-Slow West – Michael Fassbender and Ben Mendelsohn in a western about a boy trying to find his girlfriend.
+Slow West – Michael Fassbender (Shame, the X-Men franchise and 300) and Ben Mendelsohn (The Dark Knight Rises and Ready Player One) in a western about a boy trying to find his girlfriend.

 Solo – Remarkably forgettable horror film about a girl who goes camping next to a stalker.